 Mary is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 MaryPosey has no positions in the stocks mentioned above.
-The Motley Fool has no positions in the stocks mentioned above.
-Motley Fool newsletter services recommend Sohu.com.
+The Motley Fool owns shares of Google and has the following options: short OCT 2012 $40.00 calls on OpenTable and long OCT 2012 $40.00 puts on OpenTable.
+Motley Fool newsletter services recommend Google and OpenTable.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.If you have questions about this post or the Fool’s blog network, click here for information.